 Crucially, state law also includes a provision stating that driving faster than is safe for the road conditions counts as reckless driving.
 That remains true even if the driver was going under the posted speed limit.
 For instance, if the speed limit is 55 MPH but snowy and icy conditions make the highway unsafe for normal speeds, an officer who responds to a crash has latitude in deciding if the driver was going too fast for the conditions.
 Even driving under 55 MPH in that circumstance can still result in a reckless driving charge if speed was a factor in causing the accident.

-Injuries Caused by Crashes Where Speeding Is the Main Factor
+Car Accident Injuries Where Speeding Is the Main Factor

 It goes without saying that high rates of speed make it difficult to control a vehicle safely.
 Besides causing trouble reacting to obstacles on the road in time, traveling too fast makes it extremely easy to overcorrect and enter the wrong lane or leave the road entirely.